LGBT and Child Therapist

 I'm here to talk about the stuff you might have been told, "we don't talk about that."

-I’m a former marketing research VP with two decades experience helping businesses understand their consumers through asking intriguing questions.
+I’m also a former marketing research VP with two decades experience helping businesses understand their consumers through asking intriguing questions.
 Think spreadsheets, mountains of data, databases, online dashboards, all with the intent of finding the direction the company should go and telling that story in a meaningful, visual, and concise way.

 Now, I’m using that experience of asking questions and organizing information to help individuals improve their mental health and well-being.
 My goal is to support and empower you.